-The Biographical Directory of Federal Judges contains the service record of all judges presidentially appointed during good behavior who have served since 1789 on the U.S. District Courts, the U.S. Circuit Courts, the U.S. Courts of Appeals, the Supreme Court of the United States, and the following courts of special jurisdiction: the U.S. Court of International Trade; the U.S. Customs Court; the U.S. Court of Customs and Patent Appeals; the Court of Claims; and the Commerce Court.
+The Biographical Directory of Federal Judges includes the biographies of judges appointed since 1789 to the Supreme Court of the United States, the U.S. courts of appeals, the U.S. district courts, the former U.S. circuit courts, and the following courts of special jurisdiction: the U.S. Court of International Trade; the U.S. Customs Court; the U.S. Court of Customs and Patent Appeals; the Court of Claims; and the Commerce Court.
+These judges were appointed by the president, with the advice and consent of the Senate, to serve "during good behavior" in accordance with Article III of the U.S. Constitution.
+In addition, the directory includes the biographies of judges who received presidential recess appointments to the aforementioned courts but were not confirmed by the Senate to permanent positions.
 The biographical directory also contains limited personal data to identify the judges.
 A brief resume of education and professional career provides background for the judge’s judicial career.
 The resumes are derived from sources that are available to the public, although no other source provides the complete record of the judges’ nomination, Senate confirmation, and service on the federal courts.

 Each biographical entry includes the judge’s full name; birth and death dates; and places of birth and death, when available.
 Within the entry, the record for each federal court on which a judge served begins with the date of nomination and the nominating president.
 Recess appointments are also noted.
 The record indicates the preceding judge or the statute authorizing a new judicial appointment.
 The dates of the Senate confirmation and the commission follow.
 The commission signed by the president provides the judge with the authority to take the oath of office and begin service on the court.
 It is the only start date that is available for all judges since 1789, and is used in the database to mark the beginning of service.
 (Many judges, especially in the nineteenth century, took the oath of office days or even weeks after the commission was issued.)
 Service as chief judge is noted for all who have held that office since 1948 when the position was established by statute.